What is a Safety Plan?

 • Inform neighbors and landlord that your partner no longer lives with you and to call the police if they see him or her near your home.

-Safety with a Restraining Order
+Safety with a Personal Protection Order

 • Keep your protective order on you at all times, and give a copy to a trusted neighbor, friend or family member.